Introduction to Data Mining Methods

 This would help to detect the anomalies and take possible actions accordingly.

-This data mining method or model is based on biological neural networks.
+This method or model is based on biological neural networks.
 It is a collection of neurons like processing units with weighted connections between them.
 They are used to model the relationship between inputs and outputs.
 It is used for classification, regression analysis, data processing etc. This technique works on three pillars-

 - Learning Algorithm (supervised or unsupervised)